 The journal aims to reach a broad readership across the field of American art history.
 High-quality submissions addressing a wide range of subjects and time periods are welcome.
-We seek original, thesis-driven texts that situate their topics in relation to the larger issues of the field.
+We seek thesis-driven texts that frame American art and visual culture in innovative ways.
 We encourage sustained visual analysis and critical interpretation of the cited works of art.

 Submissions must not be under publication consideration elsewhere nor have been previously published in part or in whole.
 Likewise, they must not be expansions or abbreviations of other published works that approach the topic from the same point of view.

 Authors interested in submitting manuscripts should send their essays by e-mail to AmericanArtJournal@si.edu.
 The text, captions, and a 250-word abstract should be sent as Word documents, and images should be sent as a separate PDF file.
 Abstracts should clearly and succinctly state the author’s thesis, principal findings, and original contribution to the field of American art.

 Authors should place their name, email address, phone number, and mailing address on the cover page.
 Please delete acknowledgments and any other identifying information from your submission.
 Authors will receive a confirmation notice upon receipt of the manuscript.

 Submissions are accepted throughout the year.
 Queries regarding possible topics are welcomed, but an expression of interest on the part of the journal’s editorial staff is not an assurance of publication.

 Text and notes should conform to the Chicago Manual of Style, 16th Edition.
 They should be double-spaced, Times New Roman, 12-point font throughout.
 Notes should appear at the end of the article.